Gabriel Roschini

+In reviewing the state of Mariology Juniper Carol, S.J. wrote that Roschini's work was the "best and most complete in its kind."
+Several theologians called him "one of the most profound mariologists" and "irreplaceable".

 Life and contributions

-Roschini was born in Castel Sant'Elia (Viterbo, Italy) in 1900.
-Upon entering Servites, he changed his name to Gabriel Maria (or Gabriele Maria) from his given name of Alessandro.
+Alessandro Natale Roschini was born in Castel Sant'Elia (Viterbo, Italy) in 1900.

+Upon entering the Servite order, he changed his name to Gabriel Maria (or Gabriele Maria) from his given name of Alessandro.
 In 1924, he received his ordination as a priest.

+After ordination Roschini was posted to Nepi, south of Rome, where he met Cecilia Eusepi and became her spiritual director.
+Roschini advised Euseppi until her death at age 18, and advised her to write her thoughts in a journal, which was later used in the process of her Beatification.

+In 1931 Roschini published a book titled "The Story of a Lily" about Eusepi's life.

+This was not the only book written by Roschini about a bed-ridden author, and in 1977 he published a book about the Mariology in the writings of Maria Valtorta.

-Additionally, Roschini was a doctor in philosophy and a master in sacred theology.
+Roschini was a doctor in philosophy and a master in sacred theology.
 He founded the journal Marianum in 1939 and directed it for thirty years.
 In 1950 during the reign of Pope Pius XII he founded the Marianum Theological Faculty, which is now a pontifical institute, and served as its rector.
 He was also instrumental in reviving the Marian Library, which was transferred to the International College of Saint Alexis Falconieri in 1946.
 Other roles included professor at the Lateran Pontifical University and the Marianum Pontifical Theology Faculty, as well as advisor for the Congregation for the Doctrine of the Faith and the Sacred Congregation for the Causes of the Saints.
-His death in Rome in 1977 corresponded to the Feast of the Holy Name of Mary, on September 12.